AEADataEditor/docker-stata/README.md

 sudo singularity build stata${VERSION}.sif docker-daemon://${MYHUBID}/${MYIMG}:${TAG}
 ```

-and uploaded the resultant SIF file to the Sylabs.io servers, so it can be used directly in a way similar to DockerHub:
+and uploaded the resultant SIF file to the Sylabs.io servers ([library/vilhuberlars/dataeditors](https://cloud.sylabs.io/library/vilhuberlars/dataeditors)), so it can be used directly in a way similar to DockerHub:

 ```
 singularity run  \